swashata/wca-wpackio-2018-talk/script.md

 Under the hood, it does provide a dev server with all the HMR goodies.
 That dev server is basically a proxy of your WordPress dev server.

-Now that didn't make any sense I guess, so let us see another demo.

-Oh and bdw, this whole thing requires 3 commands to setup and 3 more commands to start, build and pack.
-Let us like really really see, what I am blabbering about.
+This whole thing requires 3 commands to setup and 3 more commands to start, build and pack.

 ## Integrate